 Liquidity risk represents the risk of not having the liquid resources needed to meet the financial obligations without having to suffer economic losses from forced asset sales in the event of adverse scenarios.

-The Company faces liquidity risk in two specific scenarios, lack of sufficient liquid assets to meet day to day operational liabilities and payment of the Italian substitute tax where the Company does not generate sufficient liquidity through new business to ensure payment of the tax.
+The Company faces liquidity risk in two specific scenarios, lack of sufficient liquid assets to meet day to day operational liabilities and payment of the Italian substitute tax where the Company does not generate sufficient liquidity through new business and profits on existing business to ensure payment of the tax.